feathersjs/feathers/docs/guides/basics/generator.md

 <BlockQuote type="tip">

-Most generated files have a page in the **App Structure guide** which contains more information about the file and what it does.
-See for example the [package.json](../cli/package.md) file.
+Most generated files have a page in the [CLI guide](../cli/index.md) which contains more information about the file and what it does.

 </BlockQuote>